jaanga/jaanga.github.io/documents/readme.md

 -->

+Acquiring a good education takes forever, but that shouldn't stop you from learning.

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+This folder contains a number of guides to sources you can use to help learn aspects of [STEM]( https://en.wikipedia.org/wiki/Science,_Technology,_Engineering,_and_Mathematics ).

 * Easy ways to view/browse lots of documents
 * You don't go to the documents, the documents come to you